afrayedknott/exploreRiotAPI/README.md

 Pipeline flow:
 * Pull Ranked player profiles to provide seed data as recommended by Riot Games API developers and community members/managers on their Discord.
 * Pull match history data based on these profiles.
-* Store all the data in a data warehouse.
+* Store all the data in a data lake.
+* Clean and process data on the way to a data warehouse.
-* Create live reporting using this data warehouse.
+* Live reporting available from a data warehouse.
-* Create a data API for this data warehouse.
+* Data pulling from data API from a data warehouse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>